Chrysoberyl Gemstone Information

 Chrysoberyl Gemstone and Jewelry Design Ideas Back to Top

-Most Chrysoberyl is surprisingly affordable, especially when compared to other similar gems like golden sapphire or imperial topaz.
-Owed to its superior hardness and durability, it is a favorite for many fine jewelers and jewelry designers around the world.
-Their highly desirable color is suitable for both men and women.
+Most chrysoberyl is surprisingly affordable, especially when compared to other similar gems like golden sapphire or imperial topaz.
+Owing to its superior hardness and durability, it is a favorite for many fine jewelers and jewelry designers around the world.
+Its highly desirable color is suitable for both men and women.

-Cat's eye varieties of Chrysoberyl and Alexandrite are especially popular for use in men's jewelry, particularly in the form of cabochon rings.
-Transparent, golden Chrysoberyl is very popular for use in earrings, pendants, necklaces, bracelets and rings.
-For those fortunate enough to celebrate 55 years of marriage, color change chrysoberyl, or alexandrite, is the official anniversary gemstone and so they are often used for wearing of anniversary and eternity bands.
+Cat's eye varieties of chrysoberyl and alexandrite are especially popular for use in men's jewelry, particularly in the form of cabochon rings.
+Transparent, golden chrysoberyl is very popular for use in earrings, pendants, necklaces, bracelets and rings.
+For those fortunate enough to celebrate 55 years of marriage, color change chrysoberyl, or alexandrite, is the official anniversary gemstone; it is often worn in anniversary rings and eternity bands.

-Gemstone Caring and Cleaning for your Chrysoberyl and Gemstone Jewelry Back to Top
+Chrysoberyl Gemstone and Jewelry Care and Cleaning Back to Top

 Chrysoberyl is durable enough to be cleaned using ultrasonic cleaners or steamers, but care should always be taken when using these methods.
-They are considered one of the most durable and hardest gemstones, but they can still be easily scratched by harder gems such as sapphire and diamond.
+Chrysoberyl is considered to be extremely hard and durable, but it can still be easily scratched by harder gems such as sapphire and diamond.
 For simple maintenance, you can wipe your gemstones down using a soft cloth or brush and plain soapy water.
 Avoid the use of bleach and other harsh household cleaners and be sure to rinse your stones well to ensure all soapy residue is removed.